GuillaumeIsabelleX/metazot/README.md

 Special thanks to Joe Alberts for substantial contributions to the code, comprehensive testing, and design ideation.
 Thanks also to contributors Christopher Cheung and Jason S. for their development support and advice.
 Finally, my sincere gratitude goes out to all who have donated in support of this plugin.

 = Requirements =
-jQuery included in your theme (Zotpress will do this for you if it isn't already included), and an HTTP request method supported by WordPress enabled on your server: cURL, fopen with Streams (PHP 5), or fsockopen.
+jQuery included in your theme (Metazot will do this for you if it isn't already included), and an HTTP request method supported by WordPress enabled on your server: cURL, fopen with Streams (PHP 5), or fsockopen.
 In your server config file, X-Frame-Options should be set to SAMEORIGIN.
 Optional: OAuth enabled on your server.

 == Installation ==

-1. Upload the folder `zotpress` to the `/wp-content/plugins/` directory.
+1. Upload the folder `metazot` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Add the Zotero API information for each Zotero account you'd like to use.
 1. On the Browse page, look up the keys of the items, collections, or tags that you wish to display.
-Or, use the Zotpress Reference Widget to generate shortcodes.
+Or, use the Metazot Reference Widget to generate shortcodes.
-1. Place the shortcodes in your blog post or page, or enable the Zotpress sidebar widget.
+1. Place the shortcodes in your blog post or page, or enable the Metazot sidebar widget.

 = Shortcode =
 You can display your Zotero citations in a number of ways.
 To display a list of five citations from the collection with the key "ZKDTKM3X", use this shortcode:

-> [zotpress collection="ZKDTKM3X" limit="5"]
+> [metazot collection="ZKDTKM3X" limit="5"]

 You can also use in-text citations as follows:

-> [zotpressInText item="{U9Z5JTKC,36-45}"]
+> [metazotInText item="{U9Z5JTKC,36-45}"]

-> [zotpressInTextBib]
+> [metazotInTextBib]

 The first shortcode will display an in-text citation for an item with the key "U9Z5JTKC", which will look something like this: (Seaborn, 2011, p.
 36).
-The [zotpressInTextBib] will auto-generate a bibliography for all [zotpressInText] shortcodes on the post/page.
+The [metazotInTextBib] will auto-generate a bibliography for all [metazotInText] shortcodes on the post/page.

-Check out the "Help" page on your installation of Zotpress for more information and a full listing of parameters for all shortcodes.
+Check out the "Help" page on your installation of Metazot for more information and a full listing of parameters for all shortcodes.

 == Frequently Asked Questions ==

-The F.A.Q. can be found on the "Help" page of every Zotpress installation.
-If you have a question that isn't answered there, feel free to post a message in the [forums](https://wordpress.org/support/plugin/zotpress "Zotpress forums on Wordpress.com").
+The F.A.Q. can be found on the "Help" page of every Metazot installation.
+If you have a question that isn't answered there, feel free to post a message in the [forums](https://wordpress.org/support/plugin/metazot "Metazot forums on Wordpress.com").

 == Screenshots ==

 1. Display items from individual or group Zotero libraries on your WordPress website.
 Special characters are supported.
 2. Search for items using the autocomplete feature.
-Generate shortcodes for bibliographies and in-text citations using the "Zotpress Reference" widget on edit screens.
+Generate shortcodes for bibliographies and in-text citations using the "Metazot Reference" widget on edit screens.
 3. Give your citation an image using WordPress's Media Library or Open Library.
 4. Share your library through your website.
 Allow visitors to browse by collection or tag.
 5. Allow visitors to search your library by item metadata or tag, or both.